Othona: Christianity

-Othona is a titular bishopric of the Roman Catholic Church; on 5 November 1991, Vincent Nichols was appointed Auxiliary bishop of Westminster and titular bishop of Othona by Pope John Paul II.
-He received his episcopal consecration on 24 January 1992 at Westminster Cathedral.
+Othona is a titular bishopric of the Roman Catholic Church.
+Vincent Nichols was Titular Bishop of Othona, (1992–2000).

-Bradwell is also the name of an episcopal area within the Church of England Diocese of Chelmsford, whose current bishop (2019) is John Perumbalath.
-The Chapel of St Peter-on-the-Wall is a mid-7th-century chapel and has survived from the period of the evangelisation of the East Saxon kingdom.
+Bishop of Bradwell is an episcopal title used by an area bishop of the Church of England Diocese of Chelmsford since 1968.

+The Chapel of St Peter-on-the-Wall is a mid-7th-century chapel that has survived from the period of the evangelisation of the Kingdom of Essex.
+The chapel belongs to Chelmsford Cathedral and is in regular use for Church of England services and by the Othona Community.